- Company tax

 Nb: Companies will have to make a new declaration that cancels and replace the declaration of Patent and the declaration of the land Contribution of the built properties (CFPB) filed on 31 Janvier2018 which are lapsed.

 Financial activities Tax (TAF): The tax rate on financial activities is 17%.
-This rate is reduced to 7% for interest, commissions and fees levied on the occasion of all transactions financing export sales.
+This rate is reduced to 7% for interest, or maybe the question is how to know when AC needs repair, either way, commissions and fees levied on the occasion of all transactions financing export sales.

 Withholding at source local providers: 5 If The amount is greater than or equal to 25 000 CFA francs